liztino/liztino.github.io/_pages/about.md

   scrollable: False # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hi, I'm Liz and I'm a postdoctoral fellow at the [Space Telescope Science Institute](https://www.stsci.edu/home) in the [ISM* group](https://www.ismstar.space/).
-I'm an observational astronomer that is broadly interested in understanding the multiphase nature of the interstellar medium in nearby galaxies.
-I love working with a variety of telescopes such as JWST, ALMA, HST and the VLA.
-My favorite objects are star-forming dwarf galaxies and I aim to understand the impact these low metallicity galaxies have on their stars and ISM.
+I'm an observational astronomer that is broadly interested in understanding the multiphase nature of the interstellar medium in nearby galaxies, with a focus on metal-poor dwarf galaxies.
+My research is inherently multiwavelength, and I love working with a variety of telescopes such as JWST, ALMA, HST, GBT, Spitzer, Herschel, and the VLA.

+I grew up in central New Jersey and received my BS in Astronomy and Physics at Case Western Reserve University in Cleveland, Ohio.
+I earned my PhD in Astronomy at the University of Maryland under the advisement of Professor Alberto Bolatto.
+Outside of astronomy, I love live music, tabletop RPGs, and crocheting.